 - Alimony, Spousal Support

 - Removal of children outside of Massachusetts

 - Case Evaluation

-For additional questions on how to handle divorce please feel free to contact us.
+For additional questions on how to best approach your divorce or family legal matter please contact us.